illiaChaban/pygame/readme.txt

     - rotaing:
-        - old library ==> rotates not about center, but about top left corner, while changing sizes of rectangle the image is in
+        - rotating in pygame is happening not about center, but relative to top left corner of the rectangle the image is in.
+While the image is rotating, its rectangle is changing its size.
+To make it look like the image rotates about its center you have to change the coordinates of the top left corner of the image.
+        It's hard to read, it was even harder to code.
+        It was probably the most challenging part of the project.

-        - finding center to put the tank top in
+        - finding center of bottom image to put the tank top in

-        - tring to change the ralative center of tank top -- the point top is rotating about
+        - tring to change the relative center of tank top -- the point the top is rotating about

-        - finding exact spots where images should appear (like fire out of the turret when you shoot)
+        - finding exact spots where some of theimages should appear (like fire out of the turret when the tank shoots)

         - shooting shells involved rotating too.
 Despite already having code that handled this kind of stuff quite good, the amount of small bugs accumulated